chrisnoonan98675/site/xl-deploy/concept/cloud.markdown

 * Jython API reference
 * Javadoc?

-## Other ideas
+## Other ideas and reminders

-There are demo plugins for the rules and UI extension features in the `XLDEPLOY_HOME/samples` directory.
+* There are demo plugins for the rules and UI extension features in the `XLDEPLOY_HOME/samples` directory.
 It would be nice to provide something here for cloud.
+* Important limitation to document: An already existing security group (for AMIs) needs to be selected.
+You need to create one manually if you want a new one.
+That is: we don't support the "create a new environment using AMIs you haven't use before" use case.